-Letters of Administration will be required if the deceased died intestate and owned certain property such as real property assets (a house or land), a significant bank deposit, company shares, some nursing home bonds and some superannuation funds.
+Letters of Administration will be required if the person died intestate and owned certain property such as real property assets (a house or land), a significant bank deposit, company shares, some nursing home bonds and some superannuation funds.

 Assuming Letters of Administration are required (we should be able to advise you if you are unsure) then 2 issues require consideration.
 They are: